stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:test
 ```

-To create a disposable copy of the resources for a module, use the [tracks](#tracks) feature:
+To create a disposable copy of the resources for a module, just set an identifier for the extra copy:

 ```shell
 export TFT_CONTEXT=dev TFT_UNIT=my-app